liquity/dev/README.md

 You'll find the output in `packages/dev-frontend/build`.

-### Configuring your custom Dev UI
+### Configuring your custom frontend

-Your custom built Dev UI can be configured by putting a file named `config.json` inside the same directory as `index.html` built in the previous step.
+Your custom built frontend can be configured by putting a file named `config.json` inside the same directory as `index.html` built in the previous step.
 The format of this file is:

 ```
 {